gdonval/Angelica/README.md

 At least three environments are needed.
 It can be on a single machine or a infinite number of machines:

-- The host.
+- **The host**.
 This is likely to be your local machine.
 This is where you code and have an IDE installed.
-- The ansible machine.
+- **The ansible machine**.
 This must be an Unix/Linux machine.
 You’ll start ansible deployment here.
-- The application server(s).
+- **The application server(s)**.
 A single or a bunch of VMs or distant machines to host a web, dbms or smtp server.

 Ansible 1.9+ is needed.
-Ansible 2+ don’t work.
+Ansible 2+ won’t work for now.

 ### Prerequisite ###